xyb3rt/physlock/README.md

 foreground virtual terminal) and the root user to unlock the computer and uses PAM for authentication.

-physlock supports 3 mechanisms to detect the user of the active session:
+physlock uses 3 mechanisms to detect the user of the active session:

-1. *login*: Using the owner of the corresponding tty device file typically set by login(1)
+1. Querying systemd-logind(1) if not compiled with `HAVE_SYSTEMD=0`
-2. *utmp*: Searching the utmp file for an entry whose `ut_line` field equals the tty device name
+2. Searching the utmp file for an entry whose `ut_line` field equals the tty device name
-3. *systemd*: Querying systemd-logind(1)

-The used mechanism is selected at build time by setting the `SESSION` macro.
-The default is `utmp`.
+3. Using the owner of the corresponding tty device file typically set by login(1)

 Installation
 ------------